Ex-Atlanta police officer testified that he feared for his life when he shot and killed 18-year-old

-Oliver Simmonds, who previously served as part of former Atlanta Mayor Keisha Lance Bottoms’ security detail, is facing a felony murder and aggravated assault charge.

-Simmonds claims he feared for his life and the safety of bystanders when D’Ettrick Griffin took his unmarked patrol car at a southwest Atlanta gas station.
+The jury of seven men and five women deliberated for hours Friday before reaching a verdict.
+Prosecutors said Simmonds earlier declined a plea offer of 20 years, with 10 years in prison and the other 10 on probation.

+He had sought immunity from prosecution, saying he pulled the trigger to defend himself, but a judge denied his motion.

-During direct examination by his attorney Jackie Patterson, Simmonds on Thursday repeated his claims that his jacket was caught in the door of the vehicle and his right foot was run over.
+Simmonds, who wasn’t wearing a uniform, was pumping gas when Griffin jumped into his unmarked patrol car on Jan.
+15, 2019, authorities said.
+He said his jacket was caught in the door of the vehicle and his right foot was run over.

 “I was so devastated, I feared for my life,” Simmonds testified.
-He said he pulled out his service weapon and fired upon Griffin in the fleeing vehicle.
+He said he pulled out his service weapon and fired at Griffin in the fleeing vehicle.

+Patterson argued that his client’s life was in danger after Griffin “made the decision” to steal the patrol car.

+But during closing arguments Friday, Chief Senior Assistant District Attorney Sau Chan said Simmonds acted as “judge, jury and executioner” when he fatally shot Griffin.
+Chan added that Griffin should still be alive to face consequences for allegedly taking the unmarked patrol car.

 Credit: Jonathan Hibbert